vxcall/vxcall.github.io/_posts/2024-06-26-how-game-hackers-load-kernel-drivers.md

 This means you're not able to neither register DriverUnload nor IOCTLs.
 Go other way around or maybe create a new driver object with IoCreateDriver.

-### Memory region your driver is going to be mapped might be very different than normal drivers
+### Your driver will be located at very different address than normal drivers

 Not really digged into it but the driver that manual mapped with kdmapper is tend to be allocated at very low address.
 Therefore your pointer calculations against some system component done in your code might be disabled.